teohuei/RDAI_Assignment/README.md

 Second function is to translate the text to English.
 (Refer to sample screenshot: Translate_Sample.png)
 ![Translate_Sample.png](https://github.com/teohuei/RDAI_Assignment/blob/main/Translate_Sample.PNG?raw=true)

-This demo web application can be started by running "python app.py" in the folder where app.py reside and access the application at http://127.0.0.1:7860.
+The docker image of gradio application can be built by running "docker build -t translation-app ." in frontend folder directory where the Dockerfile reside.

 ## Backend Service ##